Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 The sprite file is what shows up above players heads when you know their role.
 Open up 'Sprite Template.psd' and once again you should see a white dashed outline.
 Repeat the same process as you did for the score icon.
 Click on the 'Icon' layer, paste in your role icon, resize to fit the outline and hide the outline guide layer.
 Save this image as 'sprite_%NAMESHORT%.png'.

 For some icons GMod likes to use a .vtf or Valve Texture Format file.
 In order to do this we need to first create a .tga or Targa file.
 Targa files use an alpha layer for transparency so we need to convert our .png into a .tga.
 While Photoshop and GIMP can do this natively they do not properly create the alpha layer we need.
-The best method I have found is to use [Aconvert.com](https://www.aconvert.com/image/png-to-tga/) so upload your 'sprite_%NAMESHORT%.png' file here and download the converted Targa file.
+The best method we have found is to use [Aconvert.com](https://www.aconvert.com/image/png-to-tga/) so upload your 'sprite_%NAMESHORT%.png' file here and download the converted Targa file.

 Finally we can turn our .tga into the .vtf file we need.
 Open VTFEdit, click 'File' > 'Import' and select the converted Targa file.
 You should see your icon inside of VTFEdit except the shadows should have turned solid black and any transparency is now white.
 While this may look incredibly strange, this is actually exactly what we want!
 Save this file as 'sprite_%NAMESHORT%.vtf' in 'Role Addon Template' > 'materials' > 'vgui' > 'ttt'.